Theological College of Lanka: Historical Survey of the Theological College of Lanka

 The Year 1976 has been a mile stone in the life of the college.
 Mr. D. S. A. Hapuarchchige, the English-Sinhala translator of the college translated six English books in Sinhala in the fields of the Old Testament, New Testament and Christian education and were published.

 The Department of Lay Training became the Lay Institute and function under the directorship of Rev Yohan Devananda.
 "How do we Live in the Gospel Today" has been the general theme of the Lay Institute.

-It was felt that the whole of the Theological College of Lanka experience needs to be an intentional learning opportunity, not just the classroom hours.
-Students should be discouraged from being consumers, picking and choosing what they believe they will need and ignoring elements that are more demanding or less appealing.
-Looking back many former students have confessed that they wished they had taken more notice of this or that subject because they were unaware at the time of how valuable it would subsequently prove.
-This has made the college to seriously look at the library of the college and a permanent librarian Mrs Rose Sinnathamby was appointed on 1 December 1978.
+A permanent librarian Mrs Rose Sinnathamby was appointed on 1 December 1978.

 The college joined the Association of the Theological Colleges in South East Asia (ATESEA) in 1978.

-Serampore College commenced ‘Diploma in Christian Studies’ and ‘Bachelor of Christian Studies’ programmes.
+Serampore College commenced 'Diploma in Christian Studies' and 'Bachelor of Christian Studies' programmes.

 Church History Documentation Centre to preserve the historical stories of the churches in Sri Lanka, initiated by Dr Klaus Koschorke was launched in 1993 and later moved to a spacious room at the newly built library at the college.

+TCL celebrated her 30th anniversary in 1993.
+Dr. M.M.
+Thomas from India was the guest of honour for the event.